RamadhanIY/blur-or-bokeh/README.md

 - Global Average Pooling: Averages the spatial dimensions.
 - Dropout: Applied for regularization.
 - Output Layer: Dense layer with sigmoid activation, returning logits for binary or multi-class classification tasks.

+You can download the model in [this link](https://drive.google.com/file/d/1av1DZ4uCUOCbD9nDwjbqYiohRPnjvYTS/view?usp=sharing)

 ## Training and Evaluation
 The model is trained with 20 epochs, using Adam Optimizer and Binary Crossentropy for the loss.
 The metrics that it uses is accuracy with result below: